Latest Alert

 WHAT IS HAPPENING?

-The Opioid and Substance Use Notification System (OSUNS) identified an elevated number of opioid overdose cases and emergency medical service (EMS) calls inclusively between March 3rd and March 9th of 2024.
+The Opioid and Substance Use Notification System (OSUNS) identified an elevated number of opioid overdoses between June 30th and July 6th of 2024.

-This alert was informed by data shared by Windsor Regional Hospital.
-Partners involved in the WECOSS, including the WECHU, Windsor Regional Hospital, and Essex Windsor-EMS continue to monitor this increase and are working to understand more about these reported cases.
+Partners involved in the WECOSS, including the WECHU, Windsor Regional Hospital, Essex Windsor-EMS, Erie Shores Healthcare, and Police Services, continue to monitor this increase and are working to understand more about these reported cases.

 WHAT YOU CAN DO